ErikLundin98/todo-cli/README.md

 ## Backlog

-- Add support for subtasks
+- Add support for subtasks (in progress)
 - LLM support to ease task creation
 - Some clever way to integrate with mobile devices
 - Auto sync on updates